 - ipads

 - Digital cameras

 - Recording microphones

 - Smart boards

 - Visitors from the local community

-- · Stories on tape and CD
+- Stories from CD and online

 - Role play clothes and props

 - Puppets

 - Play scripts

 HEALTH AND SAFETY

 There are many opportunities to develop children's speaking and listening skills through PSHE and Citizenship.
 Children can learn about themselves though talking to others and develop a mutual respect for their peers.